 - Things to do: For the ultimate show take a seaplane ride over the Great Barrier Reef and Whitehaven, snorkel the Great Barrier Reef and spend time blissing out on Whitehaven Beach.

 4. Best budget destination: Byron Bay

 The sun's still up and shining in this coastal town.

 A popular destinations for hipsters, hippies and beach bums over summer, Byron gets quiet in August making it a steal for budget vacations.
 The weather's not too bad either, running in the low 20s.
 It's not hot enough for sunbaking but if you've got a board you can still hit the surf.
 Otherwise there's a sleepy town to unwind in and coastal walks to get stuck into.

 - Things to do: Surfing, whale watching and horseriding

 Snow season is in full swing, so you'd better catch that powder while it's fresh.

+Perisher and Jindabyne in the Snowy Mountains are two of the most accessible snow resorts in NSW.
 July to August is peak season, so while prices may still be high, you have a greater chance of nabbing that precious powder.

-- August weather: 4-13℃, winter
+- August weather: 7-13℃, winter